aristoteleo/dynast-release/docs/technical_information.rst

 ''''''''''''''''
 1. The background conversion rate :math:`p_e` is estimated, if :code:`--p-e` was not provided (see :ref:`background_estimation`).
 If :code:`--p-e` was provided, this value is used and estimation is skipped. :math:`p_e`s are written to :code:`p_e.csv`.
 2. The induced conversion rate :math:`p_c` is estimated using an expectation maximization (EM) approach, for each conversion provided with :code:`--conversion` (see :ref:`induced_rate_estimation`). :math:`p_c`s are written to :code:`p_c_{conversion}.csv` where :code:`{conversion}` is an underscore-delimited list of each conversion (because multiple conversions can be introduced in a single timepoint).
 This step is skipped for control samples with :code:`--control`.
+3. Finally, the fraction of labeled RNA per cell :math:`\pi_c` and per cell-gene :math:`\pi_g` are estimated.
+The resulting fractions are written to CSV files named :code:`pi_c_xxx.csv` and :code:`pi_xxx.csv`, where the former contains estimations per cell and the latter contains estimations per cell-gene.

 Output Anndata
 ''''''''''''''